 I sat down with the ebullient Jess Poshepny Vallery, the Direct Sales and Marketing Manager at Trione to taste through the winery’s line-up:

 2013 Trione Sauvignon Blanc: Retail $23.
 Tight nose with a bit of tropics coming thru.
 On the palate nice balance of fruit and acid.
 Mineral and melon finish.
-Very Good to Outstanding.
+Very Good to Excellent.
 88-90 Points.

 2011 Trione Chardonnay: Retail $37.
 Lemon, cream, and oak.
 Fermented in barrel.
 1/2 new French oak.
 On the palate really nice.
 Full but not stifling at all this is bright even at four years out.
-Outstanding.
+Excellent to Outstanding.
 91-93 Points.

 2009 Trione Block 21 Cabernet Sauvignon: Retail $67.
 85% Cabernet Sauvignon.
 Darker both in color and aromatics with black and blue berry, clove and some allspice.
 Already five years in, this is still a baby.
 The fruit is pushing its way forward but then gets pushed around by the tannins.
 Decant for a while, serve with a rib eye.
 Or better, wait a bit.
 5-10 years easy.
-Outstanding.
-92-94 plus Points.
+Excellent to Outstanding.
+92-94 Points.

 2011 Trione Flatridge Zinfandel: Retail $37.
 When I see a flagship Zin, I immediately think: “Here comes the fruit” but this is not overly fruity at all.
 In fact it’s a bit closed on the nose, with hints (and just hints) of blackberry and black cherry.
 Briefly, this is my style of Zin as it is not overly done, but restrained and elegant.
 Make no mistake, you can still pick out the fruit and the wine has some impressive tannins, but this is not a fruit bomb lovers wine.
 This is a Pinot lovers wine.
 And I love Pinot.
-Outstanding.
+Excellent.
 90-92 Points.

 2012 Trione Primitivo Home Ranch: Retail $34.
 I am not a geneticist, but I hear all the time that Primitivo and Zinfandel are the same variety, yet every time I taste them, there are clear differences.
 This is another case in point.
 This Primitivo is richer than the Zinfandel (while the reverse is usually true)..
 Tight on the nose but not on the palate–there is some big fruit here with mocha thrown in but only slightly.
 Chewy as well on the finish.
 Another wine in the Trione line-up that could use some time (which is a good thing).
 If you are the big Zin lover, this is more in your wheelhouse.
-Outstanding.
+Very Good to Excellent.
 89-91 Points.